Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: Evaluation

-\paragraph{One-step proof size} We measure the latency of generating a one-step proof (across \textasciitilde600,000 steps) to be \textasciitilde5ms on average.
+We measure the latency of generating a one-step proof (across \textasciitilde400k steps) on \Client{} to be \textasciitilde0.739ms on average.
 Proof generation therefore has negligible latency.

-The average size of the one-step proofs generated---without contract bytecode included---is 552B (min.
-331B, max.
-2764B).
-The proof sizes \textit{with} contract bytecode included for opcode and code proofs are an average of 12.3KB (min.
+The average size of the one-step proofs generated---without contract bytecode included---is 558B (min.
+323B, max.
+3684B).
+The proof sizes \textit{with} contract bytecode included for opcode and code proofs are an average of 11.6KB (min.
 2.63KB and max.
-29.7KB).
-This size depends largely on the contract in which the step occurs. \Cref{fig:exp-proofsize} provides a distribution of proof sizes on a per-opcode basis.
+29.6KB).
+This size depends largely on the contract in which the step occurs.
 As a baseline, Arbitrum claims that the average size of an AVM one-step proof is \textasciitilde200B, with a maximum of \textasciitilde500B.
 However, we expect the proof sizes in both Nitro and Cannon to be significantly larger than that of the AVM, since they generate one-step proofs on lower-level ISAs, which use a flat memory model like that of the EVM (no experimental results have been made public yet by either project).

-The EVM, unlike the AVM, is not designed to generate succinct one-step proofs.
-However, given the rarity of disputes, we find that the sizes of OSPs generated by \System are practical.
-The next subsection shows that the overall verification cost is sufficiently low.
+The EVM is not designed to generate succinct one-step proofs.
+However, given the rarity of disputes, we argue that the OSP sizes are practical.